LendBook/lendbook-docs/docs/how-it-works/interest-rates.md

 Borrowers who borrow from a pool pay interest rates to the lenders in that same pool.

-**The interest rate is calculated per pool of orders**, and **it depends on the pool's utilisation rate**.
+**The interest rate is calculated per pool of orders**, and **it depends on the pool's utilization rate**.
 Interest rates are shared between all the lenders of a pool.

-<h2 style="font-weight: bold;">Calcul of the Utilisation Rate</h2>
+<h2 style="font-weight: bold;">Calcul of the Utilization Rate</h2>

 **The liquidity** deposited by lenders in a pool **can be divided into different categories :**